 What is the North Korean government stance on opening the borders?

 North Korea have officially stated they will not reopen their borders until there is a readily available vaccine.
-However, these statements were made in early February when the scope of what COVID-19 would become was not fully realised yet, with the disease only severely affecting a few countries.
+However, these statements were made in early February of 2020 when the scope of what COVID-19 would become was not fully realised yet, with the disease only severely affecting a few countries.
 As new therapeutics and vaccine candidates come to the market and our understanding of the disease continues to evolve, it is likely the authorities in the DPRK will also consider a safe and effective plan to re-open the country for trade and tourism.

 How will North Korea reopen its borders?